Fun Beyond the Festival

 People’s Choice Festival

 The People’s Choice Festival of Pennsylvania Arts & Crafts was founded in 1993 by two energetic local artists, George and Nancy Marion who realized that there were more talented local artists than could be accommodated by the Central Pennsylvania Festival of the Arts.
-In 2022 the festival moved to a new location: Centre Hall’s Grange Park.
-While the location changed, the festival organizers are committed to continuing to build upon the rich tradition of central Pennsylvania’s only festival devoted exclusively to Pennsylvania artists and craftspeople.
+This year, the Festival returns to the Pennsylvania Military Museum Grounds in Boalsburg.
 In addition to artists, the festival features live entertainment, educational activities for children, and many food options.

 Philipsburg Heritage Days